tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Going back in time

 We discussed in Lecture 1 how each commit holds a snapshot of all the files in your repository.
-Git has several subcommands that let you inspect and restore those snapshots.
+Git has several subcommands that let you inspect those snapshots or bring back their contents.

-To view a file as it was after a given commit, you can use a special form of `git show`.
+To view a file as it was at a given commit, you can use a special form of `git show`.
 Imagine that, after reverting the modulo operator from your calculator, you want to reference its code for use in another project.
 Instead of trying to reconstruct the code in your head from diffs, you can run the following (`2d6603026105` being the "Support the modulo operator" commit):

 ```console?prompt=$
 $ git show 2d6603026105:main.c